DBoocock/cans/README.rst

    Figure 2: Schematic of a network growth-diffusion model for QFA

-We may model nutrient fuelled cell division within a compartment by the reaction equation
+We model nutrient fuelled cell division within a compartment by the reaction equation

 .. image:: https://cloud.githubusercontent.com/assets/14029228/20245183/d278a8d2-a993-11e6-9473-cab94455f9f7.jpg
    :alt: Equation N + C goes to 2C